themecloud/dockstack/docs/http.md

-We will create a basic Docker ambassador pattern with two hosts, a Zookeeper, nerve and a HTTP instance on the fist host and Synapse and HTTP client of the second one.
+We will create a basic Docker ambassador pattern with two hosts, a Zookeeper, nerve and a HTTP instance on the first host and Synapse and HTTP client of the second one.

 #### On the first host